Emil1483/track-workouts/README.md

 - [x] Add options in get request

 - [ ] Show data in tables
-- [ ] Add calender that shows days workout days
+- [ ] Add calender that shows workout days
 - [ ] Show data in graphs